 - Bring a Covid Kit with you (face mask, protective gloves, hand sanitiser – more details below) and eye protection such as sunglasses.

-- For single day trips, meet at car parks to avoid/minimise car sharing.
+- For single day trips, meet at car parks or lift stations to avoid/minimise car sharing.

 - Maintain 2m separation as much as possible and be prepared to use mitigation techniques such as use of face coverings and sunglasses, in situations where separation is difficult to maintain.